QUINE EDUCATION

 MINNESOTA SCHOOL OF HORSESHOEING:

-The Farrier Science Program is a ten week course (offered four times per year) designed to provide students with entry level skills in the art and science of horseshoeing.
+The Farrier Science Program offers a 2-week trim class, a 4-week shoeing class for horse owners, as well as 10-, 12-, and 24-week professional farrier courses designed to provide students with entry level skills in the art and science of horseshoeing.
 There is an optional apprenticeship program that is strongly recommended.
 The areas of study include the conformation and anatomy of the horse with special emphasis on the lower limb, physiology of the lower limb, corrective shoeing, shoeing for lameness and forging operations.
 Graduates will be able to communicate useful and practical information related to farrier science, physically perform the skills in the forge and under the horse and demonstrate acceptable attitudes and responsibilities toward the profession.
 The school also offers a two week program for horse owners on the business of trimming and shoeing.
 Emphasis on balanced trimming and shoeing with ready-made shoes; offered in conjunction with ten week courses.
-Contact: Richard or Nancy Duggan, Minnesota School of Horseshoeing, 6250 Riverdale Dr., Ramsey, MN 55303 (763-427-5850).
+Contact: Robert Duggan, Minnesota School of Horseshoeing, 6250 Riverdale Dr., Ramsey, MN 55303 (763-427-5850).
 Web: www.mnschoolofhorseshoeing.com.

 COMMUNITY EDUCATION: